VoR0220/eris-cli/README.md

 glide install
 # Run our helpful vendor cleaning script in the root of Eris-CLI
 ./cleanVendor.sh
+# commit the vendor and push
+git add vendor/*
+git commit -sm "some helpful message here about the dependency added" git push yourRepo yourBranch
 ```

 See our [CONTRIBUTING.md](.github/CONTRIBUTING.md) and [PULL_REQUEST_TEMPLATE.md](.github/PULL_REQUEST_TEMPLATE.md) for more details.